Tahirkhan7/ERC721ContractToMintNFTByReceivingERC20Tokens/README.md

 5) Copy Token contract address and paste it in transferOwnership function of TestERC721 contract and run.

-6) Now run mintMeERC721 function of Token contract with TokenURI, Amount of test Token1, Token2. run
+6) Now run mintMeERC721 function of Token contract with TokenURI, Amount of test Token1, Token2.

 7)Done!!